Skip to content

-Have you ever wondered how much the radical means in Chinese?
-For example, the “Ice” radical, which contains only two strokes and looks like two drops of water – , has characteristics of what water is like and what it can do.
-The radical mainly appears on the left side of a character, there are some characters where it is on the bottom.
-The most well-known example is 冬 (meaning “winter”).
-In the Kangxi Dictionary, one can find more than 115 characters listed under the “ice” radical.
-Some of them are directly related to coldness, frost and freezing like:
+Have you ever wondered how much a radical means in Chinese?
+Take the “Ice” radical, for example.
+It has only two strokes and looks like two drops of water – .
+This radical captures the characteristics of water and its ability to freeze.
+It usually appears on the left side of a character, but sometimes it is at the bottom.
+The most well-known example is 冬 (dōng), meaning “winter.”

 • 冫+ phonetic component 令 (lìng) = 冷 (lěng) – cold

-Here is also a visual chart of how the ice radical is used in Chinese characters.
+Here is a visual chart showing how the ice radical is used in Chinese characters.

 post14_ice